fastify/send/README.md

 Byte offset at which the stream starts, defaults to 0.
 The start is inclusive, meaning `start: 2` will include the 3rd byte in the stream.

+##### highWaterMark

+When provided, this option sets the maximum number of bytes that the internal buffer will hold before pausing reads from the underlying resource.
+If you omit this option (or pass undefined), Node.js falls back to its built-in default for readable binary streams.

 ### .mime

 The `mime` export is the global instance of the